pelagia123/todo-list-tutorial/the-to-do-list.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-This means "go over all items of the todoList array, and print out an unnumbered list which contains the items' titles".
-While looping over the `todoList`, each item is assigned to the variable `item`, and we can use this variable inside the `li` element and its children.
+This means "go over all items of the todoList array, and print a list which contains the items' titles".
+While looping over the `todoList`, each item is assigned to the variable `item`, and we can use this variable inside the element in which we define it (in this case the `li` element) and its children.

 ## Angular directives